RhackrExplorer/RsList/README.md

 # RsList (my usable wordlists)

-# This RsList is made for helping Ethical hackers and BugBounty Hunters
+# This RsList is made for helping Ethical hackers and BugBounty Hunters.
-# We are not responsible for any harm, So kindly use it with your own resposiblity.
+# We are not responsible for any harm of any people and system, So kindly use it with your own resposiblity.

 # Thanks.....